kuku1234us/obsidian-cloud-migrate/docs/ProjectStructure.md

 ### components

-- **main_window.py**: Represents the main window of the application.
+- **main_window.py**: Main application window with dark Fusion theme and comprehensive logging integration.
 - **settings_dialog.py**: A dialog for configuring settings like AWS credentials, bucket name, and app behavior.
-- **file_list_view.py**: Displays the list of media files available for upload.
+- **file_list_view.py**: Displays and manages the list of media files with logging for file operations.
+- **work_progress.py**: Handles progress tracking and status updates with detailed logging.
-- Purpose: Contains UI components for the project.
+- Purpose: Contains UI components with integrated logging and status updates.

 ### core

-- **main.py**: Main execution script for the project.
 - **uploader.py**: Handles the uploading of files to the AWS S3 bucket.
 - Purpose: Core logic and main functionalities of the project.